leonhard-s/auraxium/docs/event.rst

 Filtering by Experience ID
 --------------------------

-Due to the high volume of events matching :attr:`auraxium.EventType.GAIN_EXPERIENCE`, it is also possible to only listen for specific experience IDs.
+Due to the high volume of events matching :class:`auraxium.event.GainExperience`, it is also possible to only listen for specific experience IDs.

-Due to the dynamic nature of these events, they are not part of the :class:`auraxium.EventType` enumerator, but are instead generated dynamically via its :meth:`auraxium.EventType.filter_experience` method:
+Due to the dynamic nature of these events, they are not part of the :mod:`auraxium.event` namespace, but are instead generated dynamically via its :meth:`GainExperience.filter_experience <auraxium.event.GainExperience.filter_experience>` method:

-.. automethod:: auraxium.EventType.filter_experience
+.. automethod:: auraxium.event.GainExperience.filter_experience
    :noindex:

-The strings generated by this method can then be used in place of the :class:`auraxium.EventType` enumerator to define triggers and conditions.
+The strings generated by this method can then be used in place of :class:`auraxium.event.Event` sub classses to define triggers and conditions.

 Examples
 ========